Christopher W. Shanahan, MD, MPH FACP Hear my name

 Pronouns: he/him/his

-Christopher Shanahan, MD is a practicing primary care physician with board certification in both Internal and Addiction Medicine with 14+ years of experience in clinical and research Information Technology (IT).
-Dr. Shanahan possesses a unique blend of experience and expertise in three domains:
+Christopher W. Shanahan, MD, MPH, FACP, is a board-certified primary care physician specializing in Internal Medicine and Addiction Medicine, with over 14 years of experience in clinical and research Information Technology (IT).
+Dr. Shanahan brings a distinctive combination of expertise in: 1.
+Clinical and Research Medical Informatics & Information Technology, 2.
+Substance Use Disorders and Chronic Pain, and 3.Community Medicine.

 Diversity, Equity, Inclusion and Accessibility